 Dover boasts a number of recreational attractions and events such as an outdoor tennis court, indoor and outdoor swimming pools, youth organizations, a plethora of youth sports opportunities, an indoor ice skating rink, museums and bowling facilities.
 The city is noted to be the hometown of Kenneth Appel, the mathematician who solved the four-color theorem.

-Copyright ©2013 Northern New England Real Estate Network, Inc. All rights reserved.
-The data relating to real estate for sale on this web site comes in part from the IDX Program of NNEREN.
-This display of listings may or may not be the entire compilation from the NNEREN database, and NNEREN does not guarantee the accuracy of such information.
-IDX data last updated at 12/13/2013 2:03:20 AM
+Copyright ©2016 New England Real Estate Network, Inc. All rights reserved.
+The data relating to real estate for sale on this web site comes in part from the IDX Program of NEREN.
+This display of listings may or may not be the entire compilation from the NEREN database, and NEREN does not guarantee the accuracy of such information.
+IDX data last updated at 10/23/2016 2:31:40 AM